Countries: home page

 How can you travel with medicine?

-• Before leaving home, you should check that your medications are legal in the country you are visiting.
+• Always check the current import regulations for medicines per country, as many countries impose restrictions on bringing medicines in, even for personal use.
 You can do this by contacting the country’s embassy or high commission or by looking at official websites.

-• There are restrictions on the amount of PBS medicine that can be carried or sent overseas.
-When planning to travel overseas with PBS medicine it is important that you:
+• There are restrictions on the amount of medicine that can be carried or sent overseas.
+When planning to travel overseas with medicine it is important that you:

 • Talk to your doctor and discuss the medicine you will need to take (if you need to take any medicine at all).